 Full-time RVing looks like fun but take it from the nomads who know.
 Neverending travel in your RV isn’t always a picnic.
 “Full-time RVing is a misnomer,” says iRV2 member Dan McMartin.

 “It’s living in an RV.
-It’s like choosing to live in an apartment, a condo, a double wide or a mansion.
-There are pros and cons, sacrifices and benefits.
+It’s like choosing to live in an apartment, a condo, a double-wide or a mansion.
+There are pros and cons, sacrifices, and benefits.
 It’s a choice you make to live life on your terms.”
 If you dream of hitting the road you must read this full-time RVing regrets reality check from those who do it.

 If you’re thinking of taking the leap, get ready to roll with the punches.
 Have your mind and your wallet prepared for issues ranging from unexpected mechanical problems to RV parks with bad neighbors.

-You Could Buy the Wrong RV
+You could buy the wrong RV

 Researching the best RV for full-time travel is easy.
 Living in the one you picked might not be.
-Unfortunately you won’t know if you picked the right RV until you live in it a while.
-“Get a good quality used rig, if you don’t already have one,” suggests iRV2 member soundman7.
+Unfortunately, you won’t know if you picked the right RV until you live in it a while.
+“Get a good quality used rig if you don’t already have one,” suggests iRV2 member soundman7.

-Say Goodbye to Privacy
+Say goodbye to privacy

 “Your walls are only 1″-2″ thick.
 And your neighbors in an RV park are only a few feet away,” says member RolandRock.
 Whether you’re full-time RVing in a Tab trailer or living in a larger motorcoach like this member does, privacy is almost non-existent if you travel with a partner.

 Full-time RVers have few regrets for the most part.
 Ask any and they’ll say that anything can happen in this lifestyle but most of it is good.
 But the wisest travelers will always reiterate that you can’t have the good without the bad.
 Preparation and flexibility are mandatory if you want to give the nomadic lifestyle an honest try.